Dental Implants – Rock Hill, SC

 Missing One Tooth

-Crowns cover a single implant, making them perfect if you just need to have one tooth replaced.
-The crown is made from natural-looking materials, ensuring that it blends in with your smile.
+A lifelike dental crown can cover a single implant, making this solution perfect if you just need to have one tooth replaced.
+The crown is personalized and made from natural-looking materials, ensuring that it blends in with your smile.
+We also won’t need to alter your natural tooth structure in order to support the restoration, as is the case with a traditional dental bridge.

 Missing Multiple Teeth

 If you’re missing multiple teeth in the same area of your mouth, we may be able to rebuild the lost structure with an implant bridge.
 During this process, two implants will be placed on either side of the gap that we can use to anchor the new restoration in place.
-This treatment does not require buffing down natural enamel, unlike traditional bridges.
+This treatment also does not require buffing down natural enamel.
+Patients who have lost several teeth at various locations in the mouth can benefit from multiple dental implants that are placed in specific areas to secure a partial denture.

 Missing All Teeth

 If your tooth loss is more significant, implant dentures can rebuild your complete smile in a cost-effective fashion.
-This prosthetic will be anchored to four to eight strategically-placed implants instead of having one implant per tooth.
+This prosthetic will be anchored to four to eight strategically placed implants instead of one implant per tooth.
+Even better, implant dentures address many of the complaints that patients have about traditional dentures.
+For example, you can trust that your new teeth won’t slip around or make chewing certain foods difficult.

 Understanding the Cost of Dental Implants